secretGeek/today-i-learned-staging/python/python_in_minecraft.md

 Unzip the file and places its content into the $env:AppData\.minecraft\mcpipy folder.

-7. Run minecraft launcher...
+- Step 7.
+Run minecraft launcher...

 pick the 'forge' profile by clicking the up arrow on the green button.

-8.
+- Step 8.
 Run a python script by:

 /py {scriptname}